DataDog/system-tests/docs/scenarios/parametric.md

 #### HTTP

 We have transitioned to using an HTTP interface, replacing the legacy GRPC interface.
-To view the HTTP interface, follow these steps:
+To view the available HTTP endpoints , follow these steps:

 1. ```
 ./utils/scripts/parametric/run_reference_http.sh